North Georgia Waterfalls: A Complete List

 Photo Credit: Jeff Gunn via Flickr CC2.0

-This waterfall is located in the National Forest of Chattahoochee and is near Cleveland.
-It is actually named after Hernando Desoto, a Spanish explorer who trekked around the region back in the 16 century.
-Desoto Falls have upper and lower sections you would not want to miss.
+This waterfall is located in the Chattahoochee National Forest and is near Cleveland, Georgia, in Lumpkin County.
+It is actually named after Hernando de Soto, a Spanish explorer who explored the region in the 16th century.
+DeSoto Falls have upper and lower sections that you won't want to miss.

 There is a two-mile hike that will allow you to experience why those two sections are worth your time.
-The 1.5-mile trail to follow that runs along the Frogtown Creek leading to the Upper Falls.
-You can even take a break and enjoy a dip in the creek so that you can cool off.
+The 1.5-mile trail to follow runs along the Frogtown Creek leading to the Upper Falls.
+You can even take a break and take a dip in the creek to cool off.
 The trail consists of a forest path lined with trees and ferns.

-Meanwhile, the 0.5-mile trail that will lead you to the Lower Falls is a bit challenging as it packs in elevation.
-You will climb a short sequence of switchbacks.
+Meanwhile, the 0.5-mile trail that leads to the Lower Falls is a short hike, but it's also a bit challenging due to its elevation.
+You will climb a short sequence of switchbacks to get to the smaller falls.
 Although a little difficult, the result is a breathtaking view of the 45-foot falls.

 Sea Creek Falls

-Situated within the scenic Cooper Creek Area, Sea Creek Falls is a great mountain destination for visitors seeking an easy and fun adventure.
-The falls are about a tenth of a mile from the parking lot area, providing a short and picturesque jaunt through the woods.
-Do note that the drive to the parking area can be a bit tricky, so an offroad vehicle is recommended.
+Situated within the scenic Cooper Creek Recreation Area, Sea Creek Falls is a great mountain destination for visitors seeking an easy and fun adventure.
+The falls are about a tenth of a mile from the parking lot, making them easily accessible.
+Note that the drive to the parking area can be a bit tricky, as it's off the beaten path, so an off-road vehicle is recommended.

 Nottely Falls